Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 ### rescanblockchain

 - Params: optional `start_height`, `stop_height`.
-- Result: error `-4` (`wallet rescan not implemented`).
+- Result: object `{ "start_height": number, "stop_height": number }`.

+Notes:
+- This scans the address delta index for wallet scripts and stores discovered txids in `wallet.dat` (used by `getwalletinfo.txcount`).

 ### getwalletinfo

-- Result: basic wallet summary (balances are computed from the address index; txcount/keypool fields are placeholders).
+- Result: basic wallet summary (balances are computed from the address index; keypool fields are placeholders).

 Notes:
 - `unconfirmed_balance` is derived from spendable mempool outputs paying to the wallet.
+- `txcount` is backed by persisted wallet txids (populated by `rescanblockchain` and wallet send RPCs).

 ### getnewaddress